bcornec/Lab-git/Packaging/README.md

 We commented the `%prep` and `%build` phases as we do not have anything to build yet.
 We just need to copy one file at installation time.
 Also we need to refer to it in the files section, so the package knows which files it manages (there is no magic, if you don't tell it, rpm won't guess).

 We used the %{_bindir} to describe the place to install the binary.
 This a rpm macro that we're just using.
-If you want to have an idea of rpm macros issue the following command:
+If you want to have an idea of rpm macros, issue the following command:

 `$` **`rpm --showrc`**